SkoolNotes/Taproot/2020PHYS201/KBhPHYS201CircuitsIndex.md

 See [[KBhPHYS201Current]]

 ### Resistance
-Resistance is a measure of the pushback of current.
+Resistance is a measure of the restriction of electron flow (and hence decrease of voltage — the pressure of electrons), for instance, a lovely resistor.

 [[KBhPHYS201Resistance]] Resistance

 Rule of thumb:

 - *current does change when resistors are parallel, current does not change when resistors are in sequence.*
-- *voltage splits in half when encountering a parallel circut, current splits, but not in half, based on the capacitance on each of the parallel circuts..*
+- *voltage splits in half when encountering a parallel circuit, current splits, but not in half, based on the capacitance on each of the parallel circuits.*

 * Multiples battries can't be solved with the combined resistor method
 * So, first guess the current flow